kevinmukuna/linux_configuration/README.md

 ______________

 # Reason
-I created this out of boredness and mostly because i am a lazy code and I like to make my work as easy as possible especially when i have to interupt with it on a daily basis.
+I created this out of boredness and mostly because i am a lazy code and I like to make my work as easy as possible especially when i have to interact with it on a daily basis.

 see pyenv documentation -->  https://github.com/pyenv